SudoHopeX/KaliGPT/README.md

-    -or [--openrouter]        =  use OpenRouter models (Online, tool call) -lr [--list-vendors]      =  list KaliGPT available vendor model's -h  [--help]              =  show this help message and exit
+    -or [--openrouter]        =  use OpenRouter models (Online, tool call) -lr [--list-vendors]      =  list KaliGPT available vendor model's -h  [--help]              =  show this help message and exit --update                  = check & install updates if any

 Examples:
      kaligpt  ( uses default model and will ask for prompt )